SavaLione/savalione.com/pages/about.md

 * OpenCV.
 * Git.

-As a network administrator I have experience in these tools:
+As a network engineer I have experience in these tools:
 * Ubuntu, Debian, FreeBSD, NetBSD.
 * pfSense.
 * Cisco IOS.